Thank you for joining the 2023 cohort of NSM ~ we’re thrilled to have you on board for this inward adventure!

-Right now we’re adding the finishing touches to the curriculum ~ but expect to hear back from us in late October with specific instructions for how to prepare appropriately and join the NSM cohort.
+Right now we’re finalising the guest experts and timings ~ but expect to hear back from us in early 2023 with specific instructions for how to prepare appropriately and join the NSM cohort.

 🛒 NSM Recommended Purchases